All the New Marvel Movies Coming in 2021 and Beyond

 Thor: Love and Thunder

-We've known about CAPTAIN MARVEL 2 for a while and assumed that Brie Larson would return as Carol Danvers.
-Now we also know that Teyonah Parris will reprise the role of Monica Rambeau (daughter of Carol Danvers's pal Maria Rambeau, played by Lashana Lynch) from the series "WandaVision."
+The movie originally assumed to be CAPTAIN MARVEL 2 has been revealed as THE MARVELS.
+Yes, Brie Larson will return as Carol Danvers, and the film will also feature Teyonah Parris as Monica Rambeau (daughter of Carol Danvers's pal Maria Rambeau, played by Lashana Lynch) from the series "WandaVision."
 And Iman Vellani, who will debut as Ms Marvel in the streaming series of the same name, will also have a role in the movie.
-Finally, CAPTAIN MARVEL 2 will be directed by Nia DaCosta (CANDYMAN).
+With three versions of Captain Marvel in the roster, that new title certainly makes sense!
+THE MARVELS will be directed by Nia DaCosta (CANDYMAN).